Position: Adopt Constraints Over Fixed Penalties in Deep Learning: Acknowledgements and disclosure of funding

 \section{Acknowledgements and disclosure of funding}

-This work was supported by the Canada CIFAR AI Chair program (Mila), the NSERC Discovery Grant RGPIN-2025-05123, by an unrestricted gift from Google, and by Samsung Electronics Co., Ldt.
-Simon Lacoste-Julien is a CIFAR Associate Fellow in the Learning in Machines \& Brains program.
+This work was supported by RBC Borealis through the RBC Borealis AI Global Fellowship Award, by the Canada CIFAR AI Chair program (Mila), the NSERC Discovery Grant RGPIN-2025-05123, by an unrestricted gift from Google, and by Samsung Electronics Co., Ltd. Simon Lacoste-Julien is a CIFAR Associate Fellow in the Learning in Machines \& Brains program.

-We thank Jose Gallego-Posada and Lucas Maes for their helpful discussions during the conceptualization of this work.
+We thank Jose Gallego-Posada and Lucas Maes for helpful discussions during the conceptualization of this work.

+Many of the ideas presented in this work arose from discussions during the development of various research papers on constrained deep learning.
+This is especially true for \citet{gallego2022controlled}.
+We would therefore like to thank our collaborators Yoshua Bengio, Juan Elenter, Akram Erraqabi, Jose Gallego-Posada, Golnoosh Farnadi, Ignacio Hounie, Alejandro Ribeiro, Rohan Sukumaran, Motahareh Sohrabi, and Tianyue (Helen) Zhang.